Clustering in Machine Learning

-It is not necessary for clusters to be a spherical.
+It is not necessary for clusters to be spherical.
 Such as :

 DBSCAN: Density-based Spatial Clustering of Applications with Noise

-These data points are clustered by using the basic concept that the data point lies within the given constraint from the cluster centre.
-Various distance methods and techniques are used for calculation of the outliers.
+These data points are clustered by using the basic concept that the data point lies within the given constraint from the cluster center.
+Various distance methods and techniques are used for the calculation of the outliers.

 Clustering Methods :

-- Hierarchical Based Methods: The clusters formed in this method forms a tree-type structure based on the hierarchy.
+- Hierarchical Based Methods: The clusters formed in this method form a tree-type structure based on the hierarchy.
 New clusters are formed using the previously formed one.
 It is divided into two category

-- Grid-based Methods: In this method the data space is formulated into a finite number of cells that form a grid-like structure.
-All the clustering operation done on these grids are fast and independent of the number of data objects example STING (Statistical Information Grid), wave cluster, CLIQUE (CLustering In Quest) etc.
+- Grid-based Methods: In this method, the data space is formulated into a finite number of cells that form a grid-like structure.
+All the clustering operations done on these grids are fast and independent of the number of data objects example STING (Statistical Information Grid), wave cluster, CLIQUE (CLustering In Quest), etc.

 Clustering Algorithms :

-K-means clustering algorithm – It is the simplest unsupervised learning algorithm that solves clustering problem.K-means algorithm partition n observations into k clusters where each observation belongs to the cluster with the nearest mean serving as a prototype of the cluster.
+K-means clustering algorithm – It is the simplest unsupervised learning algorithm that solves clustering problem.K-means algorithm partitions n observations into k clusters where each observation belongs to the cluster with the nearest mean serving as a prototype of the cluster.